Parsifval/PyModoro/README.md

 # PyModoro
-A simple CLI based pomodoro timer
+A simple CLI based pomodoro timer made for personal use